Getting to know your new BrailleDoodle.

 The DoodleTouch Covers for the Doodle Side

-First, let’s try The House Cover.
-Hold the Cover over the BrailleDoodle with the large letter H and jumbo Braille cells at the top left and the large tree shape on the right.
-Starting at the very top of the BrailleDoodle, slide the cover under the four notches until it touches the stop notches at the bottom of the unit.
+Let’s try The House Cover.
+Hold the Cover over the Doodle Side of the BrailleDoodle with the large letter H and jumbo Braille cells at the top left and the large tree shape on the right.
+Starting at the top of the Doodle Side, slide the Cover under the four notches until it stops at the bottom.

-The Braille Side
+The First Braille Lessons

+Important note about teaching yourself Braille.
+The following lessons are written so anyone, a teacher, a parent, a sibling, a friend, etc., can help guide you.
+But if you are learning yourself, it’s not a problem!
+You can play both parts.
+Go very slowly.
+Stop and start a lot, and you will be directing yourself through the lessons in no time!
 Please note that these instructions are to be used as a general guide.
 Once understood, lessons can be modified to match a teacher’s instructional style or a student’s learning style.
-Modifications will also need to be made for the age of the student.
+Modifications will also need to be made for the student’s age.

 BrailleDoodle was designed to make learning intuitive, relaxed, and fun!
 The time students take to master each of the following steps will vary greatly.
 Efforts should be made to note each student’s pace of learning and adjust instruction accordingly.
-For example, some students may only learn 2 to 4 letters at a time.
+For example, some students may only learn 1 to 3 letters at a time.

 Be sure to pile on lots of praise!